-One-way flight from Seoul to Petropavlosvk; one-way flight from Juneau to Seattle; transfer from Petropavlosvk airport to ship; transfer from ship to Juneau airport; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); gratuities; parka; boot rental; luggage transfer from pier to the ship and vice versa; 24-hour room service; most beverages onboard ship; gratuities onboard ship.
+One-way flight from Seoul to Petropavlosvk; one-way flight from Juneau to Seattle; transfer from Petropavlosvk airport to ship; transfer from ship to Juneau airport; shipboard accommodations; parka; gear on loan (boots); Wi-Fi onboard ship; all meals onboard ship; 24-hour room service; most beverages onboard ship; gratuities onboard ship.
 Butler service is included for guests staying in Deck 6 Suites.
 Subject to change without notice.

 Airfare not mentioned as included; any ground services before and/or after the cruise other than the ones included; passport and visa fees; travel and medical insurances; personal expenses such as onboard medical consultations and drug prescriptions, spa, laundry and hair salon; premium alcohol; fuel surcharge may apply.

 Photo Credit: © Wolfgang Kaehler, © Laure Patricot, © Ponant